XanaduAI/pennylane-datasets/content/other/plus-minus/using_this_dataset.md

 ## Description of the dataset

 The train (test) dataset consists of 1000 (200) images split into four classes.
 Each image contains 16x16 pixels showing either a minus sign, a plus sign, or a right (left) half-plus.
 Gaussian noise and random rotations (up to 10°) are applied to make the dataset more diverse.
 The idea of the dataset is to define regions in the input that bear (or lack) semantic meaning, e.g. to differentiate between a right half-plus and a plus, the model needs to attend to the absence of high pixel value in the left part of the image.
-In contrast to this (for the same example), the region on the top and bottom of the image are the same for both classes and should be irrelevant for successful classification.
-This lets us evaluate models in their ability to recognize important features as done in above paper.
+In contrast to this (for the same example), the regions on the top and bottom of the image are the same for both classes and should be irrelevant for successful classification.
+This lets us evaluate models in their ability to recognize important features as done in the paper above.

 ## Additional details

 + The classes of the dataset are balanced, i.e. each class contains 250 train samples and 50 test samples.
 + The value of each pixel is normalized to lie in the domain [0,1].
-+ for an extended dataset or different image resolutions, feel free to contact the authors.
++ For an extended dataset or different image resolutions, feel free to contact the authors.

 ## Example usage